Greetings! Rhonda here.

 Last Sunday we took a drive to Big Pine Key just to see if we could spy our first Key Deer…and we saw many!
 Key Deer look like miniature versions of white-tail deer we see (or hit with our cars) in Indiana and Michigan.
 They have protected status in the Keys.

 And just today, I rode my new electric bike for the first time!
 What fun!
 While we’ve been in the Keys, we’ve had our car, which has been quite a luxury.
-When we resume the Loop later this month, the car is going back to Michigan (thanks, Steve!) and we’ll be on our own for transportation into town from many marinas for sight-seeing and provisioning.
+When we resume the Loop later this month, our plan is that Rick’s brother Steve will fly into Key West and drive our car back to Michigan after enjoying a few days with us (thanks, Steve!).
+For the rest of the Loop we’ll be on our own for transportation from marinas into town for sight-seeing and provisioning.
 E-bikes are quite popular among the Looper community, so we decided to give one a try.
 Happy early Birthday from the Captain to his grateful First Mate!